dober-man/f5-agility-labs-waf/docs/class6/module1/module1.rst

 Since the policy is used by multiple teams, it will mostly contain negative security controls (signatures, ip reputation...)

-During the excersise, think which settings should be enabled and how changes to the template will be managed.
+During the exercise, think which settings should be enabled and how changes to the template will be managed.

-Also think about how you can test your policy. since it's not going to be deployed by the security engineer.
+Also, think about how you can test your policy since it's not going to be deployed by the security engineer.

 **In this lab, we will cover the following:**